hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 A `scale_unit` block supports the following:

-* `adou_path` - (Required) Specify the full name of the Active Directory Organizational Unit container object prepared for the deployment, including the domain components.
+* `active_directory_organizational_unit_path` - (Required) Specify the full name of the Active Directory Organizational Unit container object prepared for the deployment, including the domain components.
 For example:`OU=HCI01,DC=contoso,DC=com`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `cluster` - (Required) A `cluster` block as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.